 - We have to use Dynamo to group the sheet into sets to manage the plotting.

-We now use AutoCAD’s sheet sets system which can support hierarchical structures allowing one to groups different sets.
+We use AutoCAD’s sheet sets system which supports hierarchical structures allowing the grouping different sets.

 - Autocad Sheet sets also support plot style overrides. – This allows same plot sets to be plotted into different formats.

 We direct out plots to a fixed subdirectory location and then move the plotted files into a pre defined file structure for each project.
 This is structure is consistent across all projects.

 - The raw plot file names are splitting into the following groups using a Windows batch file and some purpose written software: